kollin-brandenburg/ICS_HCM/LabGuide100.md

 - Note that ICS also has Database adapters for *MySQL*, *DB2*, and *SQL Server*.

-**1.2.2.35** We’ve spent a lot of time exploring the `Lab 400 Create EBS Order SOlution` integration.
+**1.2.2.35** We’ve spent a lot of time exploring the `ICSHCM Add Talent Profile UserXX` integration.
 Let’s move on and explore the Agent setup.
 Select the `Close` button in the upper-right to navigate back to the ICS Designer.

 ![](images/100/image012s.png)